enkidevs/curriculum/javascript/react/gotchas/dangerously-set-innerhtml.md

 }
 ```

-The recommended way of using `dangerouslySetInnerHTML` when needed is by creating an object containing only the key `__html` and your *sanitized* data as the value.
+The recommended way of using `dangerouslySetInnerHTML` when needed is by creating an object containing only the key `__html` and your *sanitized*[1] data as the value.

 ```jsx
 function createMarkup() {